Skip to main content

-Required Site Conditions for Infrared Building Envelope Survey
+Required Site Conditions for Infrared Building Envelope Surveys

 The requirements listed below are based on current industry standards, including those published by ASTM, IIBEC and Infraspection Institute.
 Following these requirements will help to ensure optimal conditions and best results.

-Required site conditions will vary depending the location of the Survey (interior or exterior) and its purpose.
+Required site conditions will vary depending upon the location of the Survey and its purpose.

 Clear Line-of-Sight: Since an infrared imager cannot “see through” objects, a direct line-of-sight is required.
-Any portions of the surfaces to be surveyed with obstructions, such as cabinets, files or furniture, cannot be surveyed.
+Any portions of the surfaces to be surveyed with obstructions, such as cabinets, files, or furniture, cannot be inspected.
 Should it be desirable to move furniture or wall hangings, this should be accomplished 3 hours prior to the inspection.

 HVAC Status: The HVAC system should be operating under normal daytime conditions.
 This includes operating temperature as well as pressure (neutral, negative, or positive).

 Clear Line-of-Sight: Since an infrared imager cannot “see through” objects, a direct line-of-sight is required.
-Any portions of the surfaces to be surveyed with obstructions, such as cabinets, files or furniture, cannot be surveyed.
+Any portions of the surfaces to be surveyed with obstructions, such as cabinets, files, or furniture, cannot be inspected.
 Should it be desirable to move furniture or wall hangings, this should be accomplished 3 hours prior to the inspection.

 HVAC Status: The HVAC system should be operating under normal daytime conditions.
 This includes operating temperature as well as pressure (neutral, negative, or positive).